-Although the VRS Act states that applications will be dealt with by the Commissioner, this power has been delegated to assessors (defined in the VRS Act as decision makers) who used to work at the Victims Compensation Tribunal.
+Although the VRS Act states that applications will be dealt with by the Commissioner, this power has been delegated to assessors (defined in the VRS Act as decision makers).

 The decision maker reads the application and supporting documents, and determines the claim according to the Act and any guidelines issued by the Commissioner.
 Nearly all claims are decided on the papers, without a hearing.
-The offender is not contacted and has no involvement in the process at this stage.
+The alleged offender is not contacted and has no involvement in the process at this stage.